 This is one celestial show you don’t want to miss.

-During the early hours of May 26, 2021, we will be treated to a dazzling lunar spectacle: A rare ‘Super Flower Blood Moon’ total lunar eclipse.
-While it’s a mouthful, all it really means is that a super moon and a total lunar eclipse will occur simultaneously.
+While a ‘Super Flower Blood Moon’ total lunar eclipse is a mouthful, all it really means is that a super moon and a total lunar eclipse will occur simultaneously.

 A total lunar eclipse has 7 phases as it moves through the Earth’s umbra and penumbra.
 It starts and ends with a penumbral eclipse which is when the moon moves into the Earth’s outer shadows.
 Then a partial eclipse happens when the moon moves into the umbra and out of the umbra.